 viewpermissions on all the resources you have access to

-viewpermissions on public projects and streams on Beneath
+viewpermissions on public projects and tables on Beneath

 Never share your user secrets!
 You should not share or expose user secrets nor use them in production systems.
 Use a service secret if you need a secret in a production system or if you need to expose a secret (e.g. in a shared notebook or in your frontend code).

 Services are useful when deploying or publishing code that reads or writes to Beneath.
 You can control their access permissions, and monitor and limit their usage.
 Read “Services” for more details.

 By default, a service cannot read any tables, and you must set all service permissions manually, including permissions for public tables (unlike users).

 You can create services in the web console or using the CLI.
 For example, to create a service and grant read and write permissions to a table from the CLI, run (change or remove the flags depending on your use case):

 beneath service create ORGANIZATION/PROJECT/NEW_SERVICE --read-quota-mb 100 --write-quota-mb 100 beneath service update-permissions ORGANIZATION/PROJECT/NEW_SERVICE ORGANIZATION/PROJECT/STREAM --read --write

 You’re now ready to issue a secret for the service.

 You can create secrets for services using the web console or the CLI.
 For example, to create a service secret from the CLI, run the following command:

 beneath service issue-secret ORGANIZATION/PROJECT/SERVICE --description "YOUR SECRET DESCRIPTION"